Munsan station

+History

+On March 18, 2007, a train from Munsan station entered North Korea for the first time since 1951 under South Korean Unification Minister Lee Jae-joung.
+Members of the opposition Grand National Party criticized the event as a political stunt.

 Services

-As a regular railway station it is an interim stop between Dorasan Station in the Demilitarised Zone and Seoul Station.
+As a regular railway station it is an interim stop between Dorasan station in the Demilitarised Zone and Seoul Station.
 The tourist train between Seoul and the DMZ Border is currently not in operation, due to concerns about the spread of the outbreak of African swine fever.

 The Gyeongui–Jungang Line (Munsan–Imjingang) extension opened on March 28, 2020.